 Serve as a certified flight instructor at your school for at least 500 hours of dual given

-Fly for Cape Air, JetSuiteX or a Part 121 regional carrier (2,500+ hours of flight experience) and complete your full commitment with the carrier (as applicable)
+Fly for Cape Air, JetSuiteX or a Part 121 regional carrier (2,500+ hours of flight experience) for at least 1,000 hours and complete your full commitment with the carrier (as applicable)

 Attend the jet transition course (as applicable)

-If you are a student at Embry-Riddle Aeronautical University - Daytona , Embry-Riddle Aeronautical University - Prescott , University of North Dakota , Jacksonville University , Auburn University , Bridgewater State University or Interamerican University of Puerto Rico , you can apply and interview as early as your sophomore year of college.
-The University Gateway Program continues to evolve and additional AABI-accredited schools will be added over time.
+If you are a student at Embry-Riddle Aeronautical University - Daytona , Embry-Riddle Aeronautical University - Prescott , University of North Dakota , Jacksonville University , Auburn University , Bridgewater State University or Interamerican University of Puerto Rico , you can apply and interview while still in college.
+The University Gateway Program continues to evolve and additional AABI-accredited schools may be added over time.